cunguyendev/magician-helpers/README.md

 # Magician Helpers() {

-*The fastest code implementation for JavaScript*
+✨*The fastest code implementation for JavaScript*✨

 ## Getting Started
 Before we get started, you need to add Magician Helpers to the source.
 Like if you're building a website, an `index.html` file: